‘Being the Light’ – Shetland’s Second Festival of Care

 - Utilising emerging platforms such as Minecraft to keep young people engaged.

-- Insight into supporting Care Experienced young people within their formal meetings.
+- Insight into how to ensure that Care Experienced young people are at the heart of their formal meetings

 - Writing of care records to ensure they meaningfully document a Care Experienced person’s life journey.